Cloning is an

 Login to GCP and go to VM instances under Compute Engine.
 Click on the respective VM to be cloned.
 On top, you will see a create a similar button.

-- Adjust the necessary (name, machine type, etc.) according to the requirement
+Adjust the necessary (name, machine type, etc.) according to the requirement Click on create

 The following I wrote when the “CREATE SIMILAR” button didn’t exist.

 Not only was it faster, but also I didn’t have to go through all the configurations, and installation manually, which has excellent room for missing/human error.

 You may want to consider cloning VM if: